openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo_gapi/README.md

     -d_hp "<device>"           Optional.
 Target device for Head Pose Estimation network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -d_em "<device>"           Optional.
 Target device for Emotions Recognition network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -d_lm "<device>"           Optional.
 Target device for Facial Landmarks Estimation network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
-    -no_wait                   Optional.
-Do not wait for key press in the end.
     -no_show                   Optional.
 Do not show processed video.
     -pc                        Option \"-pc\" is not supported in this version of the demo.
 Optional.
 Enable per-layer performance report
     -r                         Optional.
 Output inference results as raw values